em-foundation/emscope/README.md

 > npm install -g https://github.com/em-foundation/npm-packages/releases/download/resources/emscope-25.0.1.tgz
 > ```

-Enter `emscope -V` from the command-line to verify that installation has succeeded.&thinsp; You should also download and install the **Joulescope Application Software** (version 1.3.8) for your host computer from [here](https://download.joulescope.com/joulescope_install/index.html).
+Enter `emscope -V` from the command-line to verify that installation has succeeded.&thinsp; You should also install version 1.3.8 or later of the **Joulescope Application Software** for your host computer from the [Joulescope downloads](https://download.joulescope.com/joulescope_install/index.html) page.

-## Basic Usage
+## Usage

 **EM&bull;Scope** has four primary modes of operation, corresponding to these `emscope` sub-commands: